• Skip to main content

 • Kaari masala

 If you try this Nihari masala, I'd LOVE to hear your feedback in the comments.
 Your 5-ratings motivate me to do my best.
-Stay connected for more recipes and videos on Facebook, Instagram, Pinterest, and Youtube.
+Stay connected for more recipes and videos on Facebook, Instagram, Pinterest, and YouTube.

 Nihari masal in a glass jar with whole spice in the back ground.